Refer A Friend

 Advanced Clinician Occupational Therapy - Hand Therapy

-• Hours of work are Monday - Friday, contributing to weekend rosters required
+- Hours of work are Monday - Friday, contributing to weekend rosters as required

 About the role

-Do you have strong clinical skills in hand therapy and a desire to grow your skills working within the Hand therapy team at the Christchurch Health Campus?
+Do you have strong clinical skills in hand therapy, and a desire to lead service improvement as well as grow the clinical skills of others within this area.

-We have an exciting opportunity to join the supportive Occupational Therapy team at Christchurch Hospital.
+We have an exciting opportunity to join the supportive Hand Therapy team and the wider Occupational Therapy team based at Christchurch Hospital.
 This is a full time (40 hours/week) permanent role on the Christchurch Hospital Acute Campus site.
+You will be working within the out-patient hand therapy service alongside other hand therapists (physios and occupational therapists).

 You will be supported to develop your skills within these areas and will also work alongside your colleagues and team leaders to develop the services.